jwplayer/applicaster-docs/analytics.md

 |Cleeng|`quick-brick-login-flow.username`| user@mail.com |
 |Oauth |`zapp_login_plugin_oauth_2_0.access_token` | eyJraWQiOiJEa1lUbmhTdkdT... |

-For OAuth Applicaster can only share the 'access_token'.
+For OAuth Applicaster can only share the access token.
 The access token is a [jwt](https://jwt.io/) provided by the Identity Provider.
 The token can be decoded and could include user information, depending on the identity provider configuration.

+Its also possible to match the JWT token to the userid using a data export from the identity system.

 Note that the user level data is only accessible using the Play Sessions Data Export.